Hotel L'Ocean on La Digue Island is a small and friendly accommodation, set on a gentle hillside.

 Power supply: Mains Electricity

-TV & radio: There are no televisions or radios at the hotel to maintain a peaceful atmosphere.
+TV & radio: There are no televisions or radios at the hotel.

 Health & safety